Analysis | What can a member of Congress do to help during an emergency, anyway?

 “It’d be fine if he remained in Cancun,” Democrat Chris Turner, a Texas state representative, said on CNN.
 “He doesn’t do anything for us in Texas or in Washington, so I don’t know that we’re going to notice when he comes back.”

-Why not just make a few zoom calls from Cancun?
+Why not just make a few Zoom calls from Cancun?

 Cruz himself started to answer that question Thursday in an interview on Fox News.